Jonah Heim Player Props: Rangers vs. Tigers

-On Monday, Jonah Heim (.225 on-base percentage in past 10 games, 114 points below season-long percentage) and the Texas Rangers play the Detroit Tigers, whose starting pitcher will be Matthew Boyd.
-First pitch is at 1:10 PM ET.
+The Texas Rangers, including Jonah Heim (.220 on-base percentage in past 10 games, 117 points below season-long percentage), take on starting pitcher Alex Faedo and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.

 Jonah Heim Game Info & Props vs. the Tigers